hyperf/hyperf/docs/en/di.md

 ];
 ```

-In this way, when injecting `UserServiceInterface`, the container will hand over the objects' creation to `UserServiceFactory`.
+In this way, when injecting `UserServiceInterface`, the container will hand over the object's creation to `UserServiceFactory`.

 > Of course, in this scenario, you can use the `@Value` annotation to inject configuration more conveniently rather than building a factory class.
 This example is just for explaining.